 Are there any age restrictions to be a volunteer in Greece?

 In order to join as a Greece marine conservation volunteer, you need to be at least 18 on the program start date.
-Generally, the average age range of volunteers is 18-25.
+Typically in Greece we find 80% of PMGY volunteers are aged between 18-22 years old.

 When should I apply to be a Greece marine conservation volunteer?